 News stories about large-scale data breaches have unfortunately become all too common.
 In fact, one incident this year exposed 65% of all American household information, due to an unsecured and unnamed server in the Microsoft cloud.
-Fortunately, if you’re concerned about security on your own website, there are a number of simple steps you can take.
+Fortunately, if you’re concerned about security breaches on your own website, there are a number of simple steps you can take.

 In this article, we’ll discuss why website security is so important.
 We’ll also take a look at four ways to prevent the most common on-site vulnerabilities.
 If you’re ready, let’s get started!

 Why You Should Keep a Close Eye on Your Website’s Security

 You’re not alone when it comes to concerns about online security breaches.
 In fact, there are entire charitable organizations dedicated to improving open-source application and software security.
 The Open Web Application Security Project (OWASP) is just one example of a not-for-profit organization with a mission to increase the security of web applications.

 Despite all of those efforts, there are still plenty of high-profile examples of security weaknesses being exploited, including:

 - Dunkin Donuts.
 The popular coffee and donut chain was hit twice in the last year by a credential stuffing hack.
 In other words, hackers attempted to sell password and login combinations obtained from leaked third-party affiliates.